guybedford/es-module-shims/README.md

 Web Assembly imports are in turn supported.

-Package map support is provided both for mapping into Web Assembly URLs, as well as mapping import specifiers to JS or WebAssembly from within WASM.
+Import map support is provided both for mapping into Web Assembly URLs, as well as mapping import specifiers to JS or WebAssembly from within WASM.

 ## Implementation Details